 Tea tree oil has been used for thousands of years to keep the body healthy, but it is only recently that its potential medicinal uses have been acknowledged.
 Tea tree essential oil offers benefits to the mind as well as the body.

 One of the most notable health benefits of tea tree oil is in keeping ailments at bay.
 For example, tea tree oil can help control yeast infections.
-It is also used against athlete’s foot and nail fungus, which are two conditions that tend to be very difficult to eliminate on your own.
+It is also used against athlete’s foot and nail fungus, like the one discussed on the kera essentials reviews, which are two conditions that tend to be very difficult to eliminate on your own.

 Tea tree oil can be applied neat (undiluted), usually straight from the bottle, although you should always follow label instructions.
 You can test tea tree to see how you react to it before applying a more considerable amount.
 It is wise to not ingest tea tree unless you have guidance from an educated aromatherapist.
 Here are some of the benefits.